-4. Advocate for the needs of low-income individuals, to bridge the gap between the "hidden poor", and those who are not eligible for Older American Act services (due to age or income) in Riverside 2020-2024 Continued 5.
+T [[] 4.
+Advocate for the needs of low-income individuals, to bridge the gap between the "hidden poor", and those who are not eligible for Older American Act services (due to age or income) in Riverside County.
+2020-2024 Continued 5.
 Provide service linkages and financial assistance to older adults, persons with disabilities, and their caregivers.
-2020-2024 Ongoing 6.
-Identify AAA staff to represent the AAA in the County's Integrated Service Delivery (ISD) initiative that works across multiple county departments to establish policies, procedures, and feedback systems to enhance integrated services that are in alignment with the County Strategic Plan through 2024.
-ISD includes participation from the Department of Social Services, Public Health, First Five, Behavioral Health, and the County Medical Center.
-2022-2024 С Added
+2020-2024 Continued 6.
+As part of the efforts of Riverside County's Integrated Service Delivery (ISD) initiative, which works across multiple county departments to establish policies, procedures, and feedback systems to enhance integrated services that are in alignment with the County Strategic Plan, the Jurupa Valley Community Health Center (JVCHC) will be established as an integrated service delivery hub to house Riverside County staff from Human and Health Services departments.
+With an ISD hub in place, OOA anticipates that 80% of clients referred via the hub will indicate satisfaction with the assistance they receive from OOA and in an improvement in their health, safety, or wellbeing.
+The target date for full operation of the new hub is December 2023.
+ISD partners include the Riverside County Departments of Public Social Services, Public Health, First Five, Behavioral Health, RCOoA, and the County Medical Center.
+Each are non-OAA funded agencies.
+Annual Update : Beginning in FY 23 and through FY 24, between one to two RCOoA staff will maintain an on-site presence at JVCHC each day of the work week to provide JVCHC clients linkage to RCOoA services.
+2022-2024 С Continued